Ma5onic/facebookbrute/README.md

 and will attempt to crack the password

-if you need a wordlist try this tool it's really good
+if you need a wordlist try this really useful tool.
 > https://github.com/berzerk0/BEWGor

+A VPN might help in some cases.

 This has only been tested in Kali Linux
 Enjoy!!